PutaO Myanmar - far east Himalayas

 Old Buddhist temples are found in the area.
 Some are both temples and monasteries for young monks.

 What do teenage boys do for fun?
 They play a game called chinlone that is a cross between volleyball and football.
 The ball is made from cane and is very light.
-While playing the ball cannot touch the ground or be handled.
+While playing, the ball cannot touch the ground or be handled.

 Flowering orchids and birds filled the trees - Myanmar hosts up to 1114 species of birds.
 We sighted many types of birds, butterflies, and dragonflies as we explored the area.